Royal Noble Consort Huibin Jang: Later years and death

 The Soron faction supported Crown Prince Yi Yun, who was Jang Hui-bin's son, while the Noron faction supported Yi Geum, Prince Yeoning, who was Choe Suk-bin's son.

 In 1701, Queen Inhyeon died of an unknown disease.
 Allegedly, Sukjong discovered Lady Jang conspiring with a shaman priestess to curse the Queen with black magic and gloating over her death.
 The Soron faction pleaded with the King to show mercy and pointed out that she was the mother of the Crown Prince.

 Unmoved, the King sentenced Hui-bin, her mother, her brother, the leader of Soron and all of her companions to death.
 1700 people died as a result of the incident.
 He also exiled the courtiers who had asked him to spare Lady Jang's life.

-On the 7th day of the 10th month in the 27th year of his reign (November 7, 1701), Sukjong passed a decree prohibiting any concubine from ever becoming Queen, and on November 9, 1701, Jang Hui-bin was executed by poisoning at Chuseondang Hall, her residence inside Changgyeong Palace.
+On 7 October 1701, Sukjong passed a decree prohibiting any concubine from ever becoming Queen, and on 10 October 1701, Jang Hui-bin was executed by poisoning at Chwiseondang Hall, her residence inside Changgyeonggung.
 She was 42 years old.